apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/docs/source/tutorial.rst

    :end-before: [end submit_or_run]

-If you not start your Apache DolphinScheduler server, you could find the way in :ref:`start:start Python gateway server` and it would have more detail about related server start.
+If you not start your Apache DolphinScheduler server, you could find the way in :ref:`start:start Python gateway service` and it would have more detail about related server start.
 Beside attribute `run`, we have attribute `submit` for object `ProcessDefinition` and it just submit workflow to the daemon but not setting the schedule information.
 For more detail you could see :ref:`concept:process definition`.